Pope Innocent X: Death and legacy

 In his later years, Innocent X suffered from gout, causing him intense pain and severely restricting his movements.
 The eighty-year-old pontiff's health began to decline in August 1654.
 By the evening of 26 December his condition had deteriorated to the extent that the family was summoned.

 On 27 December, he blessed his nephew, niece, and their children, and then had a brief meeting with Cardinals Flavio Chigi and Decio Azzolino.
 That night he had a little rest, though his condition did not improve.

 On 28 December, Innocent X received the Last rites and expressed his desire to take leave of the cardinals.
 In anticipation of the Pope's expected death many of the cardinals had already gathered in Rome in advance of a subsequent conclave.
 Thirty-nine gathered at his bedside at the Quirinal Palace.

 On 1 January 1655, Mass was celebrated at the pope's bedside, and the same was done on 6 January, when Innocent X also received the Viaticum for the last time.
 Secretary of State Chigi, who had been in attendance during the last twelve days, Prefect of the Sacred Palace Bishop Scotti, and Sacristan Monsignor Altini, as well as, various attendants were present when the Pope died on the night of 6 January 1655.

-The Swiss Guard escorted Papal Camerlengo Cardinal Antonio Barberini to the Quirinal to perform the requisite rituals and Cardinal de Medici visited with the Pope's three nephews, who were in another room.
+The Swiss Guard escorted Papal Camerlengo Cardinal Antonio Barberini to the Quirinal to perform the requisite rituals and Cardinal de' Medici visited with the Pope's three nephews, who were in another room.
 After an autopsy, the body was embalmed and the next day taken to the Vatican where it was placed on a catafalque in the Sistine Chapel.
-On 8 January it was transferred to St. Peter's Basilica, where the sealing of the coffin was witnessed by Cardinals Ludovisi, Chigi, Omodeo, Ottoboni, Santacroce, Aldobrandini, Vidman, Raggi, Pio and Gualtieri, Princes Pamphili, Ludovisi and Giustiniani, and the Master of Ceremonies Fulvio Servantio.
-A funeral held on 17 January.
+On 8 January it was transferred to St. Peter's Basilica, where the sealing of the coffin was witnessed by Cardinals Niccolò Albergati-Ludovisi, Fabio Chigi, Luigi Omodei, Pietro Vito Ottoboni, Marcello Santacroce, Baccio Aldobrandini, Cristoforo Vidman, Lorenzo Raggi, Carlo Pio di Savoia and Gualtieri, Princes Pamphili, Ludovisi and Giustiniani, and the Master of Ceremonies Fulvio Servantio.
+A funeral was held on 17 January.
 Innocent's tomb is located in the Church of Sant'Agnese in Agone which he had built in 1652 adjacent to the family palace, the Palazzo Pamphili, in Rome.

-Innocent X was succeeded by Pope Alexander VII who promised Innocent X that he would build more schools in Europe.
+Innocent X was succeeded by Pope Alexander VII who had promised Innocent X that he would build more schools in Europe.